Free Things to Do in Pakistan

 Get outside and explore without spending a dime.

-Margalla Hills Trail 3 Free
+Margalla Hills National Park Trails, Islamabad Free

 Budget-Friendly Extras